Nowcasting using regression on signatures

 \section{Factor structure for the US GDP DFM}

-As in \citet{bok2018macroeconomic}, we assume that there are 4 factors: soft, real, labour, and global which affect the time series behind the US GDP nowcasting application.
+As in \citet{bok2018macroeconomic}, we assume that there are 4 factors labelled as soft, real, labour, and global which affect the time series behind the US GDP nowcasting application.
 In this appendix, we list the groupings.
-The final list below, ``other'', lists all the variables which do not fall under soft, real, and labour, but are also included in the analysis and are affected by the global factor alone.
+The global factor includes all variables (i.e. it contains factors in soft, real, and labour as well).
+The final list below, ``other'', lists all the variables which do not fall under soft, real, and labour, and so are affected by the global factor alone.

 \textbf{Soft} = \{Empire state Mfg.
 Survey: General business conditions, Phily Fed Mfg. business outlook: Current activity, University of Michigan: Consumer Sentiment\}

 \textbf{Real} = \{Real domestic gross product, Manufacturers new orders: Durable goods, Retail sales and food services, New single family houses sold, Housing starts, Industrial production index, Merchant wholesalers: Inventories: Total, Value of construction put in place, Building permits, Capacity utilization, Inventories: Total business, Real personal consumption expenditures, Manufacturing shipments: Durable goods, Mfrs. unfilled orders: All manufacturing industries, Manufacturing inventories: Durable goods, Real gross domestic income, Real disposable personal income, Exports: Goods and services, Imports: Goods and services\}